hacks-guide/Guide_Wii/_pages/en_US/bricks.md

 ## Low-level brick

 #### Symptoms
 Completely black screen, no response to user input.
-Recovery Mode cannot be booted.
+Recovery Mode cannot be booted, neither can BootMii as boot2 (or it never existed in the first place), for all intents and purposes the console appears dead.

 #### Cause
 This brick occurs when boot1/boot2 is corrupt, or if there is a hardware failure.